Have a tech or text issue you’d like me to address? Click here to tell me about it.

 It comes in handy for me all-l-l the time.

-No, I haven’t turned this into a technical blog, but I wanted to expand on my post about protecting email documents by saving them as PDFs.
+I wanted to expand on my article about saving documents as PDFs.

 Yes.
 I said webpage.

-And we’re gonna see how to pop it into a PDF file.
+And we’re gonna see how to save it as a PDF file.

 The whole thing.
 Even the parts you would scroll to see.